openhive-network/HAfAH/hivemind/tavern/condenser_api_patterns/get_discussions_by_feed/_readme.txt

     optional, 1..100, default = 20

-  "truncate_body":{number}
+  "truncate_body":{number},

     optional, default = 0 (meaning no truncation); reduces maximal size of post body, cutting out all excess

-  "filter_tags":[{list_of_tags}]
+  "filter_tags":[{list_of_tags}],

     has to be left empty, not supported

   "observer":"{account}"

-     optional (can be skipped or passed empty), when passed has to point to valid account used to filter out discussion branches starting at posts authored by accounts ignored directly or indirectly by the observer
+     the following should be true, however just like in case of bridge.get_account_posts with feed sort, observer has no influence on the results: optional (can be skipped or passed empty), when passed has to point to valid account used to filter out posts authored by accounts ignored directly or indirectly by the observer }
-}

 Notes for creating patterns: